keptn/keptn/usecases/runbook-automation-and-self-healing/README.md

 Therefore, the endpoint `carts/1/items/promotional/` can take a number between 0 and 100 as an input, which corresponds to the percentages of user interactions that will receive the promotional gift, i.e., `carts/1/items/promotional/5` will enable it for 5 %, while `carts/1/items/promotional/100` will enable it for 100 % of user interactions.

+The promotional itself is controlled via Ansible Tower.
+That means that starting, and eventually stopping the campaign is done by triggering Ansible Tower job templates that in turn start Ansible playbooks.

-1. Generate load for the carts service
+1. First we want to generate load for the carts service
     - Receive the IP of the carts service by executing the `kubectl get svc -n production` command:

       ```console